Where to buy vintage clothes, shoes for swing dancing, etc…

 o www.heydayonline.co.uk.
 A British vintage company that allows you to purchase vintage patterns made for your sizing.

-o Simon James Cathcart (SJC).
-A little pricey, but very high quality.
+o Simon James Cathcart (SJC), London, England.
+I really like their flannel trousers; and one of my favorite suits is a 1930’s teal, window pane suit I purchased from SJC (see pic to the right).
 I find their sizing can be a bit inconsistent.
 From their website: ” SJC is an apparel brand founded by Simon James Cathcart, it is supported by experienced collectors, buyers, designers and artists who share, develop and engage in the process of bringing the best garments we can to you.
 Our goal is not to copy vintage directly but to merge the finest aspects of several pieces into one to create the best example of that piece you could wish for.”

 For guys and ladies.

 o Etsy and Ebay.
-Lots of sellers of for vintage clothing/items, especially on Etsy, with more sites for women’s clothing than men’s.
+Lots of sellers of vintage clothing/items on-line.
+More high quality items on Etsy than Ebay; and more sites for women’s clothing than men’s.
 A big advantage to these sites is of course the search options.

-On Etsy, a couple of shops we like are OverAttiredVintage and CityVintageClothes.
+On Etsy, a couple of shops worth checking out are OverAttiredVintage and CityVintageClothes.

 Shoe Repair and Tailor Services.